Secrets of Associate Productivity 1: Does High Attrition Cause Low Utilization? Is There A ‘High Productivity’ Leverage Model?

 Case study: Firm X is a Mid-Market National Firm in the UK

-Firm X’s Associates Are 20% Or £10m Per Year Less Productive Than Peer firms’, Despite Having Similar Chargeable Hours Targets.
+Firm X’s Associates Are 20% Or £10m Per Year Less Productive Than Peer Firms’, Despite Having Similar Chargeable Hours Targets.

 Across the Market, We Know that New Starters Are Up to 3% Less Productive Than Long-Tenured Associates.
 Could Low Attrition Rates Be One of the Things Peer Firms Are Doing Differently?